25 of our staff volunteered to improve the garden at a Leicester day care center for people living with dementia.

 The volunteers, who came from the Bank’s HQ on Leicester’s New Walk and from as far away as Sheffield, also constructed and treated four garden buildings that will be used as shops – a sweetshop, a post office, a butcher and a bakery.

-The Cambridge & Counties team had signs made to complete the look of the village-like scene for Holmfield’s visitors to enjoy walking around, reminiscing – and perhaps to buy some of their favorite sweets.
+The Cambridge & Counties team had signs made to complete the look of the village-like scene for Holmfield’s visitors to enjoy walking around, reminiscing – and perhaps to buy some of their favourite sweets.

 Holmfield support worker Anne Byrne said: